cube-network/docs/contents/dev/sdk.md

 #### Returns
 ------------
-Returns all penalty transactions submitted for violating the multi sign rule in the block The submitted penalty transaction body contains two supporting information.
+Returns all penalty transactions submitted for violating the multi sign rule in the block.
+The submitted penalty transaction body contains two supporting information.
 The address of to is a special address, which is used to filter transactions

 #### Example